lnbits/lnbits-extensions/README.md

 To submit an extension to this registry add your manifest into the [`extensions.json`](extensions.json) file in this repository.
 ### Important

-Only submit fully working extensions, we are not here to review and imrpove your code.
+Only submit fully working extensions, the review process is not intended to improve the extension code.

 Do not add dependencies, LNbits has plenty of dependencies you can use.

-Te easier an extension is to review, the quicker the review process will be.
+The easier an extension is to review, the quicker the review process will be.

 ### Manifest format